bzhn/ufw2tgchan/README.md

 ## Run the program

 1. Run the executable with sudo
-2. Use `nohup` or something like that to keep program running even if you're exiting from the server.
+2. Use `nohup` or something like that to keep program running even if you're exiting from the server
-3. Check if everything is working.
+3. Check if everything is working